-3 Project name Developing new imaging techniques to study differences in the brain in Parkinson's (G-2301)
+6 Project name Developing new imaging techniques to study differences in the brain in Parkinson's (G-2301)

 Lead researcher Dr Christian Lambert

 Start and end date November 2023 to November 2026

 Location Institute of Neurology, UCL

 Cost £283,132

 Diagnosing Parkinson's is hard, as it can look different for everyone.
 This suggests it can be caused by different things in different people.
 A non-invasive method of measuring progression called quantitative MRI (qMRI) can detect small, individual changes in brain structures that are affected in Parkinson's.

 In this project, Christian will assess 95 people for the first seven years of the condition and study changes in the brain.
 This could help develop tools to accurately diagnose Parkinson's earlier and techniques to identify and understand the different causes of Parkinson's.

-4 Project name Can reducing stress help protect brain cells?
-(G-2302)
+7 Project name Investigating a wrist-worn device to help control tremor (H-2301)

-Lead researcher Professor Jonathan Lane
+Lead researcher Professor Stephen Jackson

-Start and end date November 2023 to November 2026
+Start and end date November 2024 to November 2026

-Location University of Bristol
+Location University of Nottingham

-Cost £338,038
+Cost £141,780